 If “False” - Salesforce - Exact Match?
 (Domain): Having failed to make a fuzzy company match for this new lead, it then performs an exact match query in Salesforce.

 Boolean If/Then - Exact Domain Match Found?: The workflow then runs another if/then step to determine which action should be taken after running an exact match query for the lead’s company in Salesforce.

 Part VII: (The End!)
 Convert if an exact match is found, and close out the process

-NOTE: Again, while this example lead-to-account matching workflow ends here, with a GAP, it could easily contain additional steps, or cascade into a different workflow, that then continues the follow-up process, such as routing leads to sales via a round-robin process or divvied up by other business rules like territory assignments.
+NOTE: Again, while this example lead-to-account matching workflow ends here, with a low-code automation platform like Tray.io, it could easily contain additional steps, or cascade into a different workflow, that then continues the follow-up process, such as routing leads to sales via a round-robin process or divvied up by other business rules like territory assignments.

-While this process likely seemed like a long journey to document, with a GAP, it’s surprisingly easy to build.
-A GAP lets you add every step documented above simply by dragging and dropping it into your workflow.
+While this process likely seemed like a long journey to document, with a low-code automation platform like Tray.io, it’s surprisingly easy to build.
+Tray.io lets you add every step documented above simply by dragging and dropping it into your workflow.
 The workflow itself runs in moments, rapidly running fuzzy and exact match queries on your behalf to match leads to accounts.
 No more manually looking up accounts in CRM.
 No more headaches for sales.

-To see a General Automation Platform in action, join a weekly group demo.
+To see a low-code automation platform in action, join a group demo.